National Space Intelligence Center: History

 The establishment of NSIC was ordered by Chief of Space Operations John W. Raymond.
 It will be formed by transferring NASIC's Space Analysis Squadron and Counter-Space Analysis Squadron from the Space and Missiles Analysis Group to the Space Force.
 Then Air Force Major General Leah Lauderback, the Space Force director of intelligence (S2)—to whom the center will ultimately report—led the planning effort.
 Congressional authorization is needed to create a field operating agency that reports directly to the S2.

 Awaiting funding for the establishment of the NSIC, the Space Force stood up the Space Force Intelligence Activity (SFIA) on 24 September 2021 as an interim unit.
 SFIA served under NASIC until the establishment of NSIC.
 On 24 June 2022, NSIC was activated as Space Delta 18.

-On 28 June 2024, DEL 18 and NSIC were transferred from SpOC and redesignated as a field operating agency under the deputy chief of space operations for intelligence.
-As part of the elevation to field operating agency, it was redesignated to the National Space Defense Center, losing the name Space Delta 18.
+On 28 June 2024, DEL 18 and NSIC were transferred from SpOC and redesignated as a field operating agency (FOA) under the deputy chief of space operations for intelligence.
+As part of the elevation to FOA, it was redesignated to the National Space Intelligence Center, losing the name Space Delta 18.